tdudgeon/jupyter-operator/README.md

 Lots of remaining work.
 In the immediate term:

-1. Figure out why the URL and PASSWORD fields are not filled in the output of the CRD.
+1. Figure out why the URL and PASSWORD fields are not filled in the output of the CRD. (#1)
-2. Build container for the operator.
+2. Review the [CRD definintion](crd.yaml) which was hacked together from what the workshop deployment provided. (#2)
-3. Determine what RBAC is need for the ServiceAccount when running the operator container.
+3. Build container for the operator.
-4. Review the [CRD definintion](crd.yaml) which was hacked together from what the workshop deployment provided.
+4. Determine what RBAC is need for the ServiceAccount when running the operator container.